George Negus interviews Lang Hancock, “Lang Hancock goes public,” The Weekend Australian Magazine, May 20-21, 1978, p. 12.

 Negus: But isn’t that a fact?
 It is possible that there are non-peaceful uses uranium can be put to?

 Hancock: Oh yes, yes, but the fact that people believe that is unfounded, because that sort of thing doesn’t happen.
-What I’m saying is in whose interest is it to make people believe thing that aren’t true?
+What I’m saying is in whose interest is it to make people believe things that aren’t true?

 Negus: Okay then what’s your explanation for the lies you say people are being told about uranium?